graphcommerce-org/graphcommerce/.changeset/six-ants-poke.md

 '@graphcommerce/magento-graphcms': patch
 ---

-The category should respect the default page size set by Magento
+Category use the default page size set by Magento